-If you’re in the ecommerce industry, advertising on Amazon is your best bet for maximizing your revenue.
-So to help you start advertising on Amazon, we’ve created this simplified guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
+To help you get started advertising on Amazon, we've created this simple guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
 You can take these ideas and apply them yourself, or use this as a roadmap when working with an Amazon Marketing Agency.
-Read on to learn how to advertise on the eCommerce platform in 2019.
+Read on to learn how to advertise on the ecommerce platform in 2020.

 Even though we'll be describing five unique types of Amazon advertisements that all have different best practices, here are three general tips for shaping a successful Amazon advertising strategy: